-We’ve covered RFID technology at length in other articles [LINK TO THOSE ARTICLES (NFC ONE, ACCESS CARD ONE)], it’s just important to remember that that RFID relies on radio waves to communicate, and the two devices in question communicate identification messages using radio waves.
+We’ve covered RFID technology at length in another article, it’s just important to remember that that RFID relies on radio waves to communicate, and the two devices in question communicate identification messages using radio waves.
 RFID chips exist in many variations, with the most common being NFC chips.
 Most modern smart access cards are NFC-enabled cards.

 What’s interesting, though, is that this tech is not limited to access cards and readers: Most modern smartphones have an RFID chip inside them.
 Moreover, this RFID chip adheres to the NFC standard, meaning that all smartphones these days can operate as NFC cards.
 NFC, meaning near-field communication, is a set of regulations built over RFID tech and essentially it makes the communication quicker and more secure, while limiting it to very short distances (<1 inch) for safety and ease of communication purposes.